-For the some standards shown in the table above, the required VCO frequency is the same for each data rate in the standard.
+For some standards listed in Table 2, the required VCO frequency is the same for each data rate in the standard.
 Only the divider ratios are different.
 The retimer can automatically switch between the required divider ratios with a single set of register settings.